-We meet every second Monday of the month for talks and demonstrations in the Bradford CVS Mabel Booth room from 7:00pm onwards.
+We meet every second Tuesday of the month for talks and demonstrations from 7:00pm onwards.

 Why not come along to a meeting?